irenedonofrio/RealWaste-CNN/README.md

 ## **Overview**
 This project focuses on building a deep learning model for **multiclass image classification** of waste materials using the **RealWaste** dataset, which was sourced from waste received at the Whyte's Gully Waste and Resource Recovery facility in Wollongong, NSW, Australia.
-Deep CNNs and Transfer Learning modes have been implemented trained on the train test and evaluated on the validation test.
-The best performing model is then tested.
+The project explores both Deep CNNs and Transfer Learning techniques.
+Models are trained on the training dataset and evaluated on the validation set.
+The best-performing model, DenseNet121-FT, is further tested on the test set.
+Transfer learning is implemented using two approaches: feature extraction and fine-tuning to optimize performance.

 ---